arend-lang/arend-contrib/README.md

 # arend-contrib

-A community driven library for Arend
+A community driven, semi-official, semi-standard library for Arend.

+For contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).